Occitan language: Samples

+Article 1 of the Universal Declaration of Human Rights:

+Use in non-Occitan works

+Aside from Dante and Hugo, sampled above, the Occitan language has appeared in several non-Occitan dramatic, literary and musical works.

-The Spanish playwright Lope de Rueda included a Gascon servant for comical effect in one of his short pieces, La generosa paliza.
+The 16th-Century Spanish playwright Lope de Rueda included a Gascon servant for comical effect in one of his short pieces, La generosa paliza.

 John Barnes's Thousand Cultures science fiction series (A Million Open Doors, 1992; Earth Made of Glass, 1998; The Merchants of Souls, 2001; and The Armies of Memory, 2006), features Occitan.

 So does the 2005 best-selling novel Labyrinth by English author Kate Mosse.
 It is set in Carcassonne, where she owns a house and spends half of the year.

+Michael Crichton features Occitan in his Timeline novel.

 The French composer Joseph Canteloube created five sets of folk songs entitled Songs of the Auvergne, in which the lyrics are in the Auvergne dialect of Occitan.
 The orchestration strives to conjure vivid pastoral scenes of yesteryear.

-Michael Crichton features Occitan in his Timeline novel.
+The American poet Ezra Pound made extensive use of Old Occitan, in particular excerpts from Troubador poetry, throughout his long serial poem The Cantos.